Nexiclon XR Side Effects

 Applies to clonidine: oral suspension extended release, oral tablet, oral tablet extended release

-Along with its needed effects, clonidine (the active ingredient contained in Nexiclon XR) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, clonidine (the active ingredient contained in Nexiclon XR) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking clonidine:Less common
+If any of the following side effects occur while taking clonidine, check with your doctor immediately:Less common

 - Mental depression

 - swelling of the feet and lower legs

 - blistering, burning, crusting, dryness, or flaking of the skin

 - confusion as to time, place, or person

 - fast, pounding, or irregular heartbeat or pulse